Despite Hong Kong’s predominantly modern architecture, it still sticks with the old reliables to get things done.

 2. Weight and Durability

-Despite being lightweight, bamboo has great strength-to-weight ratio.
+Despite being lightweight, bamboo has an excellent strength-to-weight ratio.
 It’s half the weight of steel.

-Time is very important in Hong Kong and bamboo scaffolding has this advantage over steel.
+Time is significant in Hong Kong, and bamboo scaffolding has this advantage over steel.
 It is six times faster to put up and 12 times faster to take down.

 As of 2013, there were 1,751 registered bamboo scaffolders and roughly 200 scaffolding companies in Hong Kong, many of whom are members of the Hong Kong & Kowloon Scaffolders General Merchants Association Limited.

-But to those who are interested, yet still unnerved by the fact that they’ll be climbing buildings dozens of storeys high over flimsy looking frames classified by botanists as grass, tethered together only by nylon strips, veteran academy instructor Tang Sung-yuen has a simple advice: Don’t look down when you’re up there.
+But to those who are interested, yet still unnerved by the fact that they’ll be climbing buildings dozens of stories high over flimsy-looking frames classified by botanists as grass, tethered together only by nylon strips, veteran academy instructor Tang Sung-yuen has a bit of simple advice: Don’t look down when you’re up there.